MohamedSalman99/ISEA-BRIDGING-MODULE/README.md

 **What I learned:**
 I learned how Linux file permissions control who can read, write and execute files.
 The `755` permission gives the owner read, write and execute access, while the group and other users receive read and execute access.
 I also learned that `chown` can be used to manage file ownership.

+### Searching Files and File Contents

+I used `find` to locate a file within the Linux filesystem and `grep` to search for specific text inside the file.
+I first added text to a test file and then used both commands to verify that the file and its contents could be located successfully.

+**What I learned:**
+I learned that `find` is useful for locating files based on criteria such as their name, while `grep` can search for specific text within files.
+These commands can be useful when searching configuration files, logs and other files during Linux system administration.